AbdulwahidHusein/MessgeMirror/Readme.md

 ## Usage

 Once the bot is running, you can interact with it via Telegram.
-Use the following commands to manage group pairs and user blacklisting:
+Use the following commands to manage group pairs and user whitelisting:

 - **Add Pair**: Add a new pair of groups.
 - **Remove Pair**: Remove a group pair.
 - **Get Pairs**: List existing group pairs.
-- **Add to Blacklist**: Blacklist a user from sending messages.
+- **Add to whitelist**: whitelist a user from sending messages.
-- **Remove From Blacklist**: Remove a user from the blacklist.
+- **Remove From whitelist**: Remove a user from the whitelist.
-- **Get Blacklist** : Get list of Blacklisted users.
+- **Get whitelist** : Get list of whitelisted users.
 -  **Settings** : Get Settings